FAQs about Project ECHO Ontario Skin and Wound Care

 8. When does the Project start?

-Sessions run every Wednesday, starting June 2019.
+Sessions run every Wednesday, starting September 7th 2022.
 We are offering a total of 64 sessions of tele-ECHO for acute and chronic wounds.
-These will be held in three annual cycles.
+These will be held in 2 annual cycles.

 9. How will participants be selected?